Principal Director & Chief

 There are certain health conditions and lifestyle issues that may trigger the formation of plaque in arteries, which are:

-Some of the major conditions we treat with Coronary Artery Bypass Surgery are:
+Some of the major conditions we treat with Heart Bypass Surgery in India are:

 Nobody wants to suffer from heart disease, but we all should be ready to face any situation.
 It is better to get tested and look out for all the possibilities to make timely interventions.
 There are many diagnostic tests that can ascertain the condition of your arteries.
 You may need to go for more than one test, depending on your situation.
 BLK-Max Heart centre has an exclusive diagnostic centre for conducting various tests and scans, which help the doctors in deciding the right treatment for you.
 After your physical examination, your cardiologist might ask you to go for the following tests: